fjavierm/ceh/17-Hacking_Mobile_Platforms/README.md

 ## Mobile Platform Attack Vectors

-The OWAS project publishes an unbiased and practical list of the top 10 most common attacks on mobile platforms:
+The OWASP project publishes an unbiased and practical list of the top 10 most common attacks on mobile platforms:

 | Top 10 (2016) | Top 10 (2014) |
 |:-|:-|